 - Where to find the UK embassy and consulate in Croatia

 - How to get help with residency

-You can always see the latest tourist visa status here, but it’s unlikely to ever change even after Brexit becomes OFFICIAL official.
+You can always see the latest tourist visa status here, but it’s unlikely to ever change even in these Brexit times.

 Next, let’s dive into the highlights of getting residency.

 I’ll be upfront.
 It’s not going to be as easy as it used to be for Brits to live in Croatia, now that we are on the other side of Brexit.
 That being said, there are still many options for you to live in Croatia for a short or long-term stay.
 This comprehensive guide will cover all of your options for residence as well as what is required of you as a British citizen.